Treatment for Heroin Addiction in Austin, Texas

 Heroin Addiction: Who Is At Risk?

 Through movies and images in popular culture, many have come to believe heroin is a drug that only affects the lowest levels of society, but this could not be further from the truth.
-Heroin addiction does not discriminate and can affect anyone from any background.
+Substance abuse of all kinds does not discriminate and can affect anyone from any background.

-Prescription painkillers and opioids have become the number one gateway to heroin addiction in recent years, as the NIH reports 80% of heroin addictions started with an addiction to prescription pain medication.
+Prescription painkillers and opioids have become the number one gateway to heroin drug abuse in recent years.
+The NIH reports 80% of heroin addictions started with an addiction to prescription pain medication.
 For many people, once their prescriptions expire they find themselves already hooked on their medications.
 With no access to more prescription painkillers, and unable to tolerate their withdrawal symptoms, they turn to illicit street drugs like heroin to quell their addictions.

-Any Length Retreat in Austin, TX specializes in helping men with heroin addictions recover and reclaim their lives.
+Any Length Retreat in Austin, TX specializes in helping men with drug use disorders recover and reclaim their lives.
 Contact us today to learn more about our addiction recovery retreat and how we can help you or your loved one recover from substance use disorder.

 Effects of Heroin on the Mind & Body